Your Guide to Credit Card Processing Fees in Canada

 What are the most common credit card processing fees?

-Credit card fees in Canada for merchants specifically can be broken down into 7 types:
+Credit card fees for Canadian merchants can be broken down into 7 components:

-• Assessment fees: These are small monthly fees, usually 0.08% to 0.09% of the total sales processed, which are paid to the credit card company.
+• Network assessment fees: These are small fees, usually 0.08% to 0.10% of the total sales processed, which are paid to the credit card company.

 • Processor markup fees: The credit card processor charges this fee on every transaction.
-It’s usually around 10 cents per transaction.
+It's usually the interchange fee plus 0.15% to 0.70%, and then an additional 5 to 15 cents per transaction.

-• Terminal fees: To process your transactions in person, you need to either purchase a terminal or lease it from the payment company.
-Basically, you must pay a large upfront fee or be charged smaller monthly payments.
+• Terminal fees: To process your transactions in person, you need to either purchase a point-of-sale (POS) terminal or lease one from the payment company.
+Basically, you must pay a large upfront fee or incur smaller monthly payments.

-• Payment gateway fees: To process online transactions, you’ll pay monthly or per-item fees called payment gateway fees.
+• Payment gateway fees: To process online transactions, you'll pay these monthly or per-item fees.
 These are the costs of connecting your online store to a merchant account.

-• PCI fee: This fee goes to the payment card industry to ensure credit card security and fraud prevention.
-You can pay the fee for around $5 per month or up to $99 annually.
+• PCI fees: These fees go to the payment card industry to ensure credit card security and fraud prevention.
+You can pay a fee of around $10 – $30 per month, plus a $100 – $300 fee if your paperwork lapses.

 • Incidental fees: These aren't regular fees.
 Instead, you pay them if something happens on your end – like you don't have enough money in your account to pay your processing fees.